 Getting a new connection

 Your distributor is the company that owns and maintains the infrastructure that delivers electricity or gas to your property.
+This is different from your energy provider who buys electricity and/or gas and sells it onto you.

 You should start this process as soon as possible because a new connection can take some time.